google/WebFundamentals/src/content/en/fundamentals/architecture/building-components/best-practices.md

       <td>
   Custom Elements are <code>display: inline</code> by default, so setting their
   <code>width</code> or <code>height</code> will have no effect.
 This often
-  comes as a surprise to developers using them and may cause issues related to laying out the page.
-Unless an <code>inline</code> display is preferred, you should always set a default <code>display</code> value.
+  comes as a surprise to developers and may cause issues related to laying out the page.
+Unless you prefer an <code>inline</code> display, you should always set a default <code>display</code> value.
       </td>
     </tr>